osg-htc/user-school-2018/docs/materials/day1/part2-ex2-queue-n.md

 Let’s see how this works for our program that estimates π.

-1. In your submit file, change the definitions of `output` and `error` to use `$(Process)`, in a way that is similar to the example above
+1. In your submit file, change the definitions of `output` and `error` to use `$(Process)` in the filename, similar to the example above.
-2. Remove any output, error, and log files from previous runs
+1. Delete any output, error, and log files from previous runs.
-3. Submit the updated file
+1. Submit the updated file.

 When all three jobs are finished, examine the resulting files again.